CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/6-Setup-FSLogix.md

    - Network access: **Enable public access from selected virtual networks and IP addresses**

-   >**Note:** This will make sure that your storage account is not accessible from the public network making it more secure.
+   >**Note:** This will make sure that your storage account is not accessible from the public network, making it more secure.
    - Virtual network subscription: Leave it to ***default***.
    - Virtual Network: **aadds-vnet**
    - Subnets: **sessionhost-subnet (10.0.1.0/24)**